 This unit examines the fundamental principles and concepts of Australian public law (including the role of international law) in historical and political context.
 It studies the three major institutions of Australian government, the parliament, the executive and the judiciary, at both state and Commonwealth levels, explaining their respective roles, their interrelationships and the constitutional documents which regulate and limit them.
 The unit explores the history of executive accountability and the rise of a 'fourth branch' of government responsible for integrity control and non-judicial review—focusing particularly in this regard on the role of freedom of information laws and ombudsman review.
 It also examines constitutional reform and human rights protection.
 The ability to communicate legal conclusions and opinions, as well as critically appraise the state of public law, is assessed through tutorial and quiz assessments and examination performance.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) tutorial participation; (2) structured advocacy exercise; and (3) examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) tutorial assignment; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Professor Sarah Murray

 - Unit rules

 - Contact hours

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.